flybywiresim/docs/docs/beginner-guide/descent.md

 Margin can be lower when headwind and larger for tailwind.

-As can be seen on the chart there will be a further descent to TIMBA at FL70 and after that (as can be see on [this](https://www.aurora.nats.co.uk/htmlAIP/Publications/2021-06-17-AIRAC/graphics/114442.pdf) chart) there will be a descent to the final approach which will be at 2000ft at the Final Approach Fix FF26L.
+As can be seen on the chart there will be a further descent to TIMBA at FL70 and after that (not visible on the chartabove) there will be a descent to the final approach which will be at 2000ft at the Final Approach Fix FF26L.

 The same methodology/calculation as our initial descent can be applied to these descents as well but they are much easier as they are usually designed in a way that an aircraft with a 3° descent path can make these descents with ease.